 Inspirations from Life of Lord Buddha

 Ever since the times of recorded history, humanity has always had its share of exceptional spiritual leaders.
 While many of them may be irrevocably lost in the mists of time, the wisdom imparted by some of them continue to enlighten generations even after millenniums.
 Buddha is a perfect example of an enlightened teacher whose enduring lessons keep on attracting followers to Buddhism from all corners of the globe.

 Unlike modern branches of faiths that are often rigid, Buddhism is notable for its flexible nature, an attribute that was ensured by Gautama Buddha himself.
 The Enlightened One always persuaded his students to question his teachings and to arrive at their own inferences from their personal observations and experiences.
-Consequently, Buddhist teachings continue to be interpreted in multiple ways, opening up new avenues of spiritual consciousness and self-realization.
+Consequently, Buddhist teachings continue to be interpreted in multiple ways, opening new avenues of spiritual consciousness and self-realization.

 Buddha is undoubtedly one of the greatest masters of our times who have left behind a vast legacy of wisdom that finds relevance even after two thousand five hundred years.
 The teachings of Buddha serve as guiding light to help us deal with the complexities and uncertainties of life, to unleash the true potential of the human mind and to seek peace within ourselves.